my new Blue Ridge Mountains page

 What's here

 The linkbar at the top takes you to the two main directories of the site.
 One page lists my published books, and for most of them you can click on for a page with pictures from the book and an extract.
 Another allows you to chose among the areas covered by my hill photos; from there you can link to pages with clickable thumbnails of some actual images.
-The links page has sites relevant to Outdoor UK, with a section intended to be useful to those planning a long-distance walk through the Scottish Highlands.
-It also has links into some of my recent articles available online, as well as to my favourite recent piece, A Long Walk - and a Broad Stand about Coleridge and his 9-day fellwalk of 1802.
-Coleridge's own description of Moss Force, Newlands - to my mind the finest piece of outdoor writing so far - is only in print in academic works, so I've put it on the site.
+The somewhat neglected links page has sites relevant to Outdoor UK, with a section intended to be useful to those planning a long-distance walk through the Scottish Highlands.

-The rest of this page is devoted to miscellaneous boasting about my wide-ranging fields of interest and my awards.
+The rest of this homepage is devoted to miscellaneous boasting about my wide-ranging fields of interest and my awards.
 If you want to see what I look like, there are some pictures on the contact page.

 Fields of Interest